mryap/fierce-robin/src/pages/covid19.md

       Here how I can help:

-      * If you are moving to online space for the first time, I can guide you how to go about it
+      * Moving to online space for the first time, I can guide you how to go about it

       * If we have started working on a CRO project, let continue the good work.
 Pay me when things get better